dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/naming-conventions.md

 <InlineImg src={NamingSpace} caption="Naming space units" alt="Naming space units" />

-These titles can then be transferred to component for example tables.
+These titles can then be transferred to components, for example, tables.
 A 'medium' table would refer to the amount of padding in the cells.

 <InlineImg src={TablesSpace} caption="Applying space to tables" alt="Applying space to tables" />

-The same can apply to components such as cards, form rows etc. responsive breakpoints can switch between these spacing units in order to expand or contract the overall size of an object.
+The same can apply to components such as cards, form rows, etc. Responsive breakpoints can switch between these spacing units to expand or contract the overall size of an object.

 ## Naming Colors

-Eufemia for web uses a simple naming system:
+Eufemia for the web uses a simple naming system:

 <div class="typography-box">
 Color name + percentage
 </div>

-Depending on where the color will be used, it's name formation will be different.
+Depending on where the color will be used, its name formation will be different.
 For example, in Figma (and other design tools), the name is constructed thus:

 The color name is written with spaces between words.
-The first word starts with a capital.
+The first word starts with capital.
 Some color names have a percentage sign denoting the tint value.

 Example: